-It’s Time To Become a Bionic Advisor – Are You Ready?
+21 Apr It’s Time For Financial Advisors to Become Bionic Advisors – Are You Ready?

 “The Fourth Industrial Revolution is still in its nascent state.
 But with the swift pace of change and disruption to business and society, the time to join in is now.”

 Gary Coleman, Global Industry and Senior Client Advisor, Deloitte Consulting